 Selection and Testing of Tracers for Measuring Travel Times in Groundwater Aquifers Augmented with Reclaimed Water

-The primary objective of this project was to identify, select, and test environmentally acceptable tracers for measuring travel times of reclaimed water and its constituents in recharge systems.
+The project identifies, selects, and tests environmentally acceptable tracers for measuring travel times of reclaimed water and its constituents in recharge systems.
 The secondary objective was to develop a protocol for conducting tracer tests on recharge systems that are augmented with reclaimed water.

 This research report provides a summary of the literature related to conservative and surrogate tracers for reclaimed water constituent transport in the subsurface, the materials and methods used for evaluation of tracers, the results from tracer experiments on three common recharge systems augmented with reclaimed water, and information on the process for regulatory approval of the use of tracers for reclaimed water recharge systems and of field methods for conducting tracer tests.

 The research results can be used to select tracers for recharge systems augmented with reclaimed water.
 The tracers tested during this project include typical conservative tracers (bromide and sulfur hexafluoride) as well as environmentally acceptable microbial tracers (PRD1 and MS2), and one organic compound (caffeine).
 This project developed protocols/methodologies for conducting tracer tests at recharge systems (recharge basin, vadose zone recharge well, and direct recharge well) augmented with reclaimed water and provide information on the regulatory approvals needed.